arcus/education_modules/citizen_science/citizen_science.md

 Read the following editorial in PLOS Computational Biology: [Ten Simple Rules for Cultivating Open Science and Collaborative R&D](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1003244).

-To read about more examples of citizen science in action, check out this [review article covering 21 pulbished studies in the health sciences that used crowdsourcing](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3889976/).
+To read about more examples of citizen science in action, check out this [review article covering 21 published studies in the health sciences that used crowdsourcing](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3889976/).

 ## Feedback